-The man turned to pick up his empty bottle and popped it in the open mouth of the brown bottle sorting station.
+Shakily restored to his own feet, the man immediately turned to pick up his empty bottle and popped it in the open mouth of the brown bottle sorting station.
+They have three colours and beer bottles commonly have worn whited shoulders from rubbing companionably up against each other on all those trips back to the brewery and the store.
 Och, Germany: you slay me.
-It is like a magical land in which everyone behaves the way I always have: as though we’re all in this together.
-I had just passed a crossing where another crash heralded a tipping bicycle – its basket was filled with neatly sorted bottles, possibly heading for this same recycle station, and they started to bounce and break all over the cobblestones.
-As I stood and watched I had seen a half dozen people propping their own bikes and coming in to help, all of them stooping and swooping together like long-legged birds, like the punks and ratty festival goers who interrupt the music twice a day to earnestly clean up the grounds back at Meredith Festival, in Victoria, in Australia.
+It’s like a magical land in which everyone behaves the way I’ve always done: we’re all in this together.
+I had just passed a crossing where another crash heralded a tipping bicycle, whose basket was filled with neatly sorted bottles, possibly heading for this same recycle station.
+They started to bounce and break all over the cobblestones.
+Before I could react a dozen people had swooped in to help, propping their own bikes and stooping like long-legged birds.

-When my friend and I had finished talking and had made each other laugh I put my phone back in my bag and walked past the man, still standing by his bench, with his beer, gazing up into the trees.
-He had on a leather hat and a feather in its brim and standing by him was a trussed wheelbarrow loaded with his things.
-I had gathered all my groceries in two hands and clutched them against my chest to stop them falling.
-“Thanks again,” I said, “for the handkerchief,” and the man said, ascending to the familiar or affectionate you, “You’re very welcome,” and I said, matching his informality, “That was love of you,” das war lieb von dir, and he bowed and pressed his hand upon his heart, and I pressed my hand over my heart which was cluttered with a jar of honey, a bottle of biodegradable cleaner spray and a heavy bottle of milk; my free hand was splayed to keep hold of a second jar and a second bottle and we smiled at each other, over my products and our hearts, at the end of an autumn day so beautiful it would make you want to resurrect belief in some kind of deity.
+This communal parenting moves me to tears.
+I told my friend and we both laughed with joy.
+I described to him the two dogs blurring themselves into a wreath on the cobbles, their owners do-sie-doing above.
+It was dark when I put my phone back in my bag and walked uphill past the man who was still standing by his bench, with his beer, gazing up into the trees.
+He had on a leather hat with a feather to its brim and standing by him was a trussed wheelbarrow loaded with his things.
+I had gathered all my groceries in two hands and clutched them to my chest to stop them falling.
+“Thanks again,” I said, “for the handkerchief,” and the man said, ascending to the familiar or affectionate you, “You’re very welcome,” and I said, matching his informality, “That was love of you,” das war lieb von dir, and he bowed and pressed his hand upon his heart, and I pressed my crowded with bottles hand over my heart which was cluttered with a jar of honey, a bottle of biodegradable cleaning spray and a heavy bottle of milk; the other, free hand was splayed to keep hold of a second jar and a second bottle and I pressed the glass into my heart and we smiled at each other, at the end of an autumn day so beautiful it would make you want to resurrect belief of some kind in some kind of deity.